HadjBen/SEH500---Group-2-Project/documents/SEH500_Project_Report.md

 This project demonstrates embedded systems concepts including GPIO configuration, interrupt handling, state machine design, and assembly language programming.
 The final system provides a functional proof of concept showing how these concepts can be applied to build assistive communication devices.
 The implementation uses three distinct peripherals: GPIO for buttons and LEDs, UART for bidirectional serial communication, and the combination of these peripherals controlled through keyboard input.

 The development process showed the importance of incremental development, proper debugging techniques, and making practical decisions when facing technical complexity.
-The interrupt-driven architecture validates that interrupts provide better efficiency compared to polling, and the state machine provides reliable, predictable system behavior.
+The interrupt-driven architecture validates that interrupts provide better efficiency compared to polling for all inputs (buttons and keyboard), and the state machine provides reliable, predictable system behavior.
 The assembly language implementation demonstrates proficiency in low-level programming, with over one hundred lines of code directly manipulating hardware registers.

 The system meets all course requirements, including GPIO interrupt handlers, bidirectional UART communication, state machine logic, and extensive assembly language programming.
 All code is available in the GitHub repository with detailed comments, and the system demonstrates that the concepts learned in class can be applied to build functional embedded systems.